wazuh/wazuh-cloudformation/README.md

 * Logstash and Elasticsearch nodes seat behind internal load balancers
 * Wazuh servers seat behind an internet-facing load balancer for agents to communicate with the cluster
 * Kibana server seats behind an internet facing load balancer, that optionally loads an SSL Certificate for HTTPS
+* A Splunk Indexer instance with a Splunk app for Wazuh installed on it.
+* Six Wazuh agents installed on different operating systems: Red Hat 7, CentOS 7, Ubuntu, Debian, Amazon Linux and Windows.

 ## Elasticsearch cluster configuration